23wc01/ReCapAI/README.md

 v2.0.0 update: Can now upload any audio files and they can be of longer lengths!
 Can also choose whether the recap should be in pdf, docx, and/or txt format(s).

 # Maintainence
-This independent project will continue to be updated upon by me.
-I plan to improve the project so that audio files of any length can be "recapped". v2.0.0 update: Can now upload any audio files and they can be of longer lengths!
-Can also choose whether the recap should be in pdf, docx, and/or txt format(s).
+Done: This independent project will continue to be updated upon by me.
+I plan to improve the project so that audio files of any length can be "recapped".

 # Source
 This project is mainly derived from ChatGPT API's tutorial: https://platform.openai.com/docs/tutorials/meeting-minutes